PlatzKiecker/docs/README.md

 ![Register Page](images/register.jpg)

-If the user has already registered, they can log in on our [login page](https://platzkiecker.de/login) using their email and password.
+If the user has already created an account, they can log in on our [login page](https://platzkiecker.de/login) using their email and password.

 ![Login Page](images/login.jpg)